iodigital-com/io-technology/data/blog/firebase-functions.md

 theme: 'blue'
 ---

-Before we begin, it is important to note that this is only a brief overview of Firebase Functions and that you are already familiar with it.
+Before we begin, it should be noted that if you are not familiar with Firebase Functions, this article will get you right up to speed!
+If you are experienced with them, there might be some interesting pieces that you are unaware of.

 Let's look at the Firebase Functions definition provided by Google:

 > Cloud Functions for Firebase is a serverless framework that lets you automatically run backend code in response to events triggered by Firebase features and HTTPS requests.
 Your JavaScript or TypeScript code is stored in Google's cloud and runs in a managed environment.
 There's no need to manage and scale your own servers.

+## Why do we need Firebase Functions

 We no longer need to create, distribute, and maintain backend APIs thanks to Firebase Functions.
 For instance, when a new user signs up with Firebase Authentication and we want to store a record in our database, we also don't want to allow write access to our database from the front end, so we write and deploy a cloud function to handle that task instead.
+You can see more scenarios [here](https://firebase.google.com/docs/functions/use-cases).

 ![The image shows a simple flow of using firebase functions.](/articles/firebase-functions/overview.png)

 ## Setup your project

-Make sure `Node.js` and `firebase-tools` are set up on your computer before moving on because Firebase functions run in a Node.js environment.
+Make sure [`Node.js`](https://nodejs.org/en/) and [`firebase-tools`](https://firebase.google.com/docs/functions/get-started#set-up-node.js-and-the-firebase-cli) are set up on your computer before moving on because Firebase Functions run in a Node.js environment.

+### Initialize your project

 Open the terminal and navigate to the folder where you want to create the project.

 1. Run `firebase login`